 - Take responsibility for their own safety within the limit of their knowledge, experience and skills.

-The HikeWest guidelines generally follow Bushwalking Australia’s (‘BA’) National Risk Management Guidelines (2016).
-Except for the mandatory requirements in relation to Acknowledgment of Risk (Section 6 of the current Guidelines) the application of these guidelines is voluntary and will not cover each and every circumstance of a club’s activities.
+The HikeWest guidelines are consistent with current standards; aligned with national peak body guidelines (Bushwalking Australia), and provide additional practical guidance for member clubs..
+Except for the mandatory requirements in relation to Acknowledgement of Risk (Section 6 of the current Guidelines) the application of these guidelines is voluntary and will not cover each and every circumstance of a club’s activities.
 For additional information and guidelines for safe and enjoyable bushwalking in Australia bushwalkers should also refer to the online Bushwalking Manual published by Bushwalking Victoria for national use.
 Also see External Links for other information on safety and skills.

 The risk management programs and procedures that HikeWest encourages Member Clubs to put in place and maintain are also an important factor in ensuring a Club remains eligible for the insurances available to our Member Clubs.
 An annual questionnaire completed by each club informs the insurers of how the club is actively managing and mitigating risk in its activities.